-Extension has drastically changed over the past few decades, with the number of agents and amount of resources reduced nationwide.
-The new reality means individual Extension agents' responsibilities have increased, leaving them to do more with less (Clary, White, & Mullins, 2000).
+Extension has drastically changed over the past few decades, with the availability of resources reduced nationwide.
+The new reality means individual Extension professionals' responsibilities have increased, leaving them to do more with less (Clary et al., 2000).
 As Clary et al. describe it, "being in touch with a larger number of people in more divergent locations is the reality of Extension agents' duties" (2000, para.
 5).
-Despite new challenges, Extension professionals still work to ensure that their creative and educational materials reach as many outlets and clients as they possibly can.
+Despite new challenges, Extension professionals still work to ensure that their creative and educational materials reach as many outlets and clients within their target audiences as they possibly can.
 A strategy for facing this challenge is to repackage materials in different formats for different audiences.
 (Repackaging is a way to reuse the research and writing one has done on a particular topic by formatting it in multiple formats for several audiences.)
 The purpose of this article is to encourage repackaging as a strategy to increase efficiency in Extension programming and to make recommendations for specific applications of this methodology.
 This document is intended for use by Extension professionals working broadly in any area, and other educators and service providers may also find the content useful.

 Repackaging Extension Outputs